vschwaberow/awesome-retro-dev/README.md

 *Hardware and it's firmware for the Sega Genesis*

-[Genesis Dumper](https://github.com/tonyp7/GenDumper) - Open Source hardware to dump cartridges
+[Genesis Dumper](https://github.com/tonyp7/GenDumper) - Open Source hardware to dump cartridges<br />

 ### <a name = "retro-sega-genesis-gui-tools"></a>GUI Tools

 *GUI tools for the Sega Genesis*

-[ZorroTracker](https://github.com/ZorroTrackerDev/ZorroTracker) - Music Tracker created in Electron.
+[ZorroTracker](https://github.com/ZorroTrackerDev/ZorroTracker) - Music Tracker created in Electron.<br />

 ### <a name = "retro-sega-genesis-emulators"></a>Emulators